Latest posts by Aran Davies (see all)

 - There is a review section covering companies, with input from current and past employees.

-- Job-seekers can set up their profiles and upload their Indeed resumes or undertake a job application when they find jobs they are interested in.
+- Job-seekers can set up their profiles including indeed resume, education details, and address details like city or zip code.
+They upload their Indeed resumes or undertake a job application when they find jobs they are interested in.

-- Companies can search for resumes, whereas job-seekers can search for full-time or part-time job openings.
+- Companies can search for an indeed resume, whereas job-seekers can search for full-time or part-time job openings.

 - Indeed uses “Artificial Intelligence” (AI) to match the job postings with resumes.
 Read more about this in “How Indeed uses AI to find people jobs”.

-- There is an entire set of CRM features such as account management, customer support, email marketing, analytics, reports, etc.
+- User accesses an entire set of CRM features such as account management, customer support, email marketing, analytics, reports, etc.

 - Indeed has a web app, moreover, there are Android and iOS apps for iPhone users.